 - Causes and drivers of conflict

-- Institutional and local approaches to conflict prevention, management and resolution
+- Institutional and local approaches to conflict prevention, management, and resolution

-- National and Regional approaches to peace, security and development
+- National and Regional approaches to peace, security, and development

 - Identity and conflict

-- Gender, youth, conflict, peace and security
+- Gender, youth, conflict, peacebuilding

 - Conflict, peace and human mobilities